DFE-Digital/apply-for-teacher-training/app/views/content/privacy_policy.md

 We’ll share candidate data with UCAS.

 This is so UCAS can check applications across UCAS and Apply for teaching training.

-For example, UCAS may tell us if a candidate accepts offers on both services.
-We may contact the candidate if this is the case.
+For example, UCAS will tell us if a candidate accepts offers on both services and we will contact the candidate if this is the case.

 ### External organisations who process data